Review: The Sims 4: Country Living

 Items and Gameplay

-Get the base game The Sims 4 before getting the expansion, then go wild with your new animals, items, and ponds!
+Get your hands on The Sims 4 base game before getting the expansion, then go wild with your new animals, items, and ponds!
 And if you didn't miss the previous expansion, click here !

 The post Review: The Sims 4: Country Living appeared first on Gameich.com .